ConductVision Software – Fear Conditioning

 4. Video Service Connection

-To use AI based video tracking service, the user needs to start the service stream.
-When the service stream is established, the status field shows text "Started" and color becomes green.
+To use AI-based video tracking service, the user needs to start the service stream.
+When the service stream is established, the status field shows text "Started" and the color becomes green.
 If there is a need to stop the stream because of an exception, click on the stop button and then start again.

 When the application starts, it is in the stop state.